Tibial nerve injuries

 (3) The syndrome of cough headache is symptomatic in about 40% of cases and the large majority of these represent Chiari type I malformations.
 Other reported causes of symptomatic cough headache include CSF hypotension, carotid or vertebrobasilar disease, cerebral aneurysms, middle cranial fossa or posterior fossa tumors, midbrain cyst, basilar impression, platybasia, subdural hematoma, and reversible cerebral vasoconstriction syndrome.
 Diagnostic neuroimaging plays an important role in the search for possible intracranial lesions or abnormalities.
 Because subtentorial tumors account for more than 50% of intracranial space-occupying lesions in children, cough headache in pediatric patients should be considered symptomatic until proved otherwise.

-(A) Either of the following: (1) a single headache episode fulfilling criteria B-D; (2) at least 2 headache episodes fulfilling criterion B and either of criteria C and D
+(A) Either of the following: (1) a single headache episode fulfilling criteria B-D; (2) at least two headache episodes fulfilling criterion B and either of criteria C and D

 Nearly 3,000 illustrations, including video clips of neurologic disorders.